Noah-Houghton/Eldritch-Apocalypse/README.md

 #### Example Scenario: Units, Readiness, War
 Player 1 (P1) controls a Settlement (S1) and is considering making a large-scale attack against a Cthulhu Settlement (C1).
 There is another enemy faction nearby also warring with Cthulhu, the Leviathan Settlement (L1).
-P1 decides to send a Diplomat SpecOp to attempt to convince L1 to attack C1.
+P1 decides to send a Diplomat to attempt to convince L1 to attack C1.
 Because the two factions in question are at war, this has a better chance of success than it normally would.
-Unfortunately the SpecOp rolls poorly and returns at the start of the next turn without success, narrowly avoiding being killed.
+Unfortunately the Diplomat rolls poorly and returns at the start of the next turn without success, narrowly avoiding being killed.
 P1 decides to wait until the attack happens organically, sending a Spy to establish a Listening Post in that Settlement.
 When the attack is sent out, P1 is ready.
-In the intervening terms, P1 has spent a good chunk of Population on increasing Readiness and Wealth.
-P1 spends half of their Readiness and throws in 10 Wealth to generate a massive Army unit.
+In the intervening terms, P1 has spent a good chunk of Population and Wealth on recruiting a large Army.
+P1 spends half of their Readiness and throws in 10 Wealth to generate a massive Army unit to supplement the Army they've been constructing.
 P1 carefully lays a path between S1 and C1 so that the Army will arrive shortly after the L1 attack occurs.
 Knowing that S1 will be vulnerable until the Army returns, P1 asks Player 2 (P2) for reinforcements.

 #### Example Scenario: Upgrades, Crises, Secrets
 Player 1 (P1) controls a Settlement (S1) which is a Camp about to grow into a Collective.
 The Upgrade which will enable the transition from Camp to Collective (House) will cost 2 Building Materials and 20 Population worth of production for a full turn.
 On the turn P1 wanted to make this change, however, a Crisis occurs.
 'Crop Failure' causes Farms to produce 2 less Food per turn for 2 turns if not dealt with.
 There are 2 Standard Options and 1 Special Option to deal with this problem.